Chapter 7. Utilities for Async Code

 The Task-based Asynchronous Pattern is designed to make it easy to

-create utilities for working with Task
+create utilities for working with Tasks.

-Because all TAP methods give you a Task
+Because all TAP methods give you a Task,

 any special behavior we write for one TAP method, we can reuse against